1. Introduction#

 test.R

-.From the File menu, select Create a new console for the editor running the R kernel.
+.Click File and select Create a new console for the editor running the R kernel.

-Press Shift+Enter (whilst working in the editor) to send different code fragments onto the console and execute them.
+Press Shift+Enter (whilst working in the editor) to send different code fragments to the console and execute them.
 Inspect the results.

 See Figure 1.1 for an illustration.